Mickey Hargitay: Acting career

 Hargitay's first film role came when Jayne Mansfield demanded that he be cast in her movie, Will Success Spoil Rock Hunter?
 (1957).
-The two fell in love and were described as inseparable.
-20th Century Fox did not want Hargitay to appear in Rock Hunter because they disliked Mansfield's view of Hargitay as her "only" lover; Fox preferred their sex symbols to be single.

 In 1960, Hargitay and Mansfield played the lead roles in The Loves of Hercules.
-The film was shot in Italy, and has never been released in movie theaters in the United States, though it is available on Netflix under the title Hercules vs. Hydra and under its original title as episode 1108 of Mystery Science Theater 3000 (2017).
 Over the next four years, Hargitay and Mansfield would appear together in Promises!
 Promises!
 (1963) and Primitive Love (1964).
 In 1965, Hargitay played the lead role in Bloody Pit of Horror without Mansfield.

 Hargitay's acting career was not limited to the United States; he also appeared in many Italian productions, and acted in Hungarian director György Szomjas' 1988 film, Mr. Universe.

 In 2003, Hargitay guest-starred on Law & Order: Special Victims Unit.
-He performed as a witness to a violent crime.
+He played the role of a witness to a violent crime.